SkiFire13/master-thesis/chapters/background/3-applications.typ

   caption: [Example of a strong bisimilarity problem], ) <bisimilarity-example>

-Consider for example the two given labelled transition systems.
-They are obviously different, but by only looking at the possible transitions it is impossible to distinguish $v_0$ from $u_0$.
-It is however possible to distinguish for example $v_1$ from $u_0$, because the former can perform one transition with action $b$ while the latter can only perform a transition with action $a$.
+Consider for example the two given labelled transition systems given above.
+They are obviously different, but by only looking at the possible transitions it is impossible to distinguish $v_0$ from $u_0$, hence they are bisimilar.
+It is instead possible to distinguish $v_1$ from $u_0$, because the former can perform one transition with action $b$ while the latter can only perform a transition with action $a$, and thus they are not bisimilar.

 For our purposes however there is an alternative formulation based on a greatest fixpoint: